-Power Peak Shift Enables the system to run on battery during peak power usage hours.
+wer Battery Configuration Enables the system to run on battery during peak power usage hours.
+Use the table Custom Charge Start and Custom Charge Stop to prevent AC powe usage between certain times of each day.
+By default, the Adaptive option is enabled.
+Advanced Configuration Enable Advanced Battery Charge Enable or disable the advanced battery charge configuration.
+Configuration By default, the Enable Advanced Battery Charge Configuration option is disabled.
+Peak Shift Enables the system to run on battery during peak power usage hours.
 Enable Peak Shift By default, the Enable Peak Shift option is disabled.
+USB PowerShare Enables the charging of external devices using the stored system battery.
+Enable USB PowerShare By default, the Enable USB PowerShare option is disabled.
 Thermal Management Enables to cool the fan and processor heat management to adjust the system performance, noise, and temperature.
 By default, the Optimized option is enabled.
-USB Wake Support Enable USB Wake Support When enabled, the USB devices like a mouse or keyboard can be used to wake the system from Standby, Hibernate, and Power Off. (i) NOTE: This feature requires Deep Sleep Control to be disabled. (i) NOTE: This feature is only functional when the AC power adapter is connected.
-If the AC power adapter is removed before Standby, the BIOS will remove power from all of the USB ports to conserve battery power.
-By default, the Enable USB Wake Support option is disabled.
-Wake on Dell USB-C Dock When enabled, connecting a Dell USB-C Dock will wake the system from Standby, Hibernate, and Power Off.
+USB Wake Support Wake on Dell USB-C Dock When enabled, connecting a Dell USB-C Dock will wake the system from Standby, Hibernate, and Power Off.
 By default, the Wake on Dell USB-C Dock option is enabled.
-Block Sleep Enables to block entering sleep (S3) mode in the operating system.
+Block Sleep Enable to block entering Sleep (S3) mode in the operating system.
 By default, the Block Sleep option is disabled.
-Lid Switch Enabled Lid Switch Enable or disable the lid switch.
-By default, the Enable Lid Switch option is enabled.
-Power On Lid Open When enabled, allows the system to power up from the off state whenever the lid is opened.
-By default, the Power On Lid Open option is enabled.
-Intel Speed Shift Technology Enable or disable the Intel speed shift technology support.
+Lid Switch Power On Lid Open When enabled, allows the system to power up from the off state whenever the lid is opened.
+By default, the Power On Lid Open option is disabled.
+Intel Speed Shift Technology Enable or disable the Intel Speed Shift Technology support.
 By default, the Intel Speed Shift Technology option is enabled.